Quasianalytic multiparameter perturbation of polynomials and normal matrices: Quasianalytic perturbation of polynomials

 \begin{corollary} Let $I \subseteq \R$ be an open interval.
 Consider a curve of hyperbolic polynomials

 with coefficients $a_j$ (for $1 \le j \le n$) in $\cC(I,\R)$.
 Then there exists a global parameterization $\la_j \in \cC(I,\R)$ (for $1 \le j \le n$) of the roots of $P$. \end{corollary}

 \begin{demo}{Proof} The local statement follows immediately from theorem \ref{hypcCperturbth}.
-(Each local blow-up is the identity map, and, in fact, each non-zero $a_j$ is automatically a normal crossings.)
+(Each local blow-up is the identity map, and, in fact, each non-zero $a_j$ automatically has only normal crossings.)
 We claim that a local choice of $\cC$-roots is unique up to permutations.
 In view of this uniqueness property we may glue the local parameterizations of the roots of $P$ to a global one.

 For the proof of the claim let $\la^i = (\la_1^i,\ldots,\la_n^i) : J \to \R^n$ (for $i=1,2$) be two local $\cC$-parameterizations of the roots of $P$.
 Let $x_k \to x_\infty \in J$ be a sequence converging in $J$.
 For each $k$ there exists a permutation $\ta_k \in \on{S}_n$ such that $\la^1(x_k) = \ta_k (\la^2(x_k))$.
 Passing to a subsequence, we may assume that $\la^1(x_k) = \ta (\la^2(x_k))$ for all $k$ and a fixed $\ta \in \on{S}_n$.
 By Rolle's theorem (applied repeatedly), the Taylor series at $x_\infty$ of $\la^1$ and $\ta \o \la^2$ coincide.
 Quasianalyticity (\ref{cC}.4) implies that $\la^1 = \ta \o \la^2$. \end{demo}